Finch Lake, Wild Basin - Finch Lake Trailhead, Rocky Mountain National Park, Colorado

 The trail initially heads east and climbs 470' in just .8 miles to a sharp hairpin turn, where it bends southwest and levels across grassy aspen - ponderosa hillsides.
 Well-spaced trees create good viewing lanes for wildlife on this mild stretch.

 The trail re-enters a dense spruce-fir forest and shifts frequently to a footbridge (3.85 miles : 10,072').
-Small streams, Spanish Beard, and verdant ground vegetation accent this peaceful area.
+Small streams, Spanish Beard and verdant ground cover accent this peaceful area.

 Variously level and rugged travel resumes to a crest and sharp right turn down winding switchbacks (3.95 miles : 10,069').
 Fringe season travelers should anticipate this turn, as snow may conceal it well into June and again by October.

-The trail winds steeply down for .2 miles before leveling past the east shore of Finch Lake (4.35 miles), and continues around its north shore where official measurements are generally taken (4.6 miles : 9,912').
+The trail winds steeply down for .2 miles and levels in thick timber on the east side of Finch Lake (4.35 miles), then wraps to the north shore where distance measurements are taken (4.6 miles : 9,912').

-Morning views across Finch Lake to the Continental Divide are appreciably better from the south and east shores, though circumnavigating the lake can be challenging in thick forest, deadfall, and marshes that surround it.
-The trail continues another 2.3 miles to Pear Lake (10,582').
+Views are best from the south and east shores, though deadfall and marshes encumber travel around the lake.
+The main trail continues another 2.3 miles to Pear Lake (10,582').

 - N40 12.507 W105 33.660 — 0.0 miles : Finch Lake Trailhead